boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 As depicted in {{fig-end-to-end}}, the realization of an IETF Network Slice (i.e., connectivity with performance commitments) involves the Provider Network and partially the AC (the PE-side of the AC).
 Note that the provisioning of a new NSI may rely on a partial or full pre-provisioned section (e.g., an NSI may rely on an existing AC).
 Notwithstanding, a framework for the automation of both sections is proposed in this document.
 The Customer Site section is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
 In other words, the main focus for the enforcement of end-to-end SLOs is managed at the NSI between PE interfaces connected to the AC.

+{::comment}
-[comment]: <> (???
-FUTURE REF for "a framework for the automation of both sections is proposed in this document")
+FUTURE REF for a framework for the automation of both sections is proposed in this document {:/comment}

 ~~~~
 {::include ./drawings/tn-sections.txt}